 No extreme close-ups or extreme wide angles when framing the subject.
-Use a mixture of posed setups, candid moments and behind-the-scenes shots to capture real-life moment.
-Be sure to vary the gaze of your subjects: looking at the camera, away from it, and so forth.
+Use a mixture of posed setups, candid moments and behind-thescenes shots to capture real-life moments.
+Be sure to vary the gaze of your subjects: looking at the camera, away from it and so forth.